 Perhaps one of the biggest culprits in the modern home for energy waste, refrigerators are constantly working to maintain a certain temperature level so in effect they’re always using power.
 Old refrigerators can be filled with harmful gases that destroy the atmosphere when released, but the new models have been designed with harmless substances to maintain the cooling needed- using up to 40% less energy than a traditional one.

 LG and Kenmore are just two of the companies which manufacture energy-efficient refrigerators and have received praise for the environmentally-friendly way their products function and are built.
-Energy saving features in many Energy Star rated models go above and beyond the regular energy use required to run, instead using the same power as a light bulb in some cases to keep things chilled.
+Energy-saving features in many Energy Star rated models go above and beyond the regular energy use required to run, instead of using the same power as a light bulb in some cases to keep things chilled.